soixantecircuits/piano/README.md

 # Positionning / styling

-You can define positionning with the `data-touchkey-position` attribute.
+You can define positionning with the `data-piano-position` attribute.
 You can use the following:

 `'left', 'center', 'right' -> x axis`